maybeee18/ml_lab/README.md

 -----

 By the end of the course, you should be able to:

 1. Apply fundamental machine learning models and methodology to solve real-world problems.
-1. Write idiomatic Python code to model data.
-Primarily using the scikit-learn package.
+1. Write idiomatic Python code to model data, primarily using the scikit-learn package.
 1. Define common machine learning terms and identify applied examples.
 1. Explain common regression, classification and clustering algorithms.
 1. Recognize when to and _when not to_ apply machine learning algorithms.
-1. Build end-to-end machine learning models to an answer meaningful Data Science questions.
+1. Build end-to-end machine learning models to answer meaningful Data Science questions.

 -----
 Course Schedule and Topics (Tentative)